History of Anchorage, Alaska: Cook's expedition

-When Captain James Cook mapped the area in May of 1778, the Chugach peoples had already abandoned it.
+When Captain James Cook mapped the area in May of 1778, the Chugach people had already abandoned it.
 On a mission to find the legendary Northwest Passage, Cook was under orders to avoid any obvious rivers or inlets.
 Upon first sighting the inlet, and the mountains surrounding it on all sides, Cook planned to pass it by, but at the urging of John Gore and many others of his crew, he decided to explore the area in order to assuage his men.

 For a period of ten days, Cook made an extensive survey of the inlet, which at its head split into two arms.
 Under a bluff near the mouth of Ship Creek, Cook anchored his ship, HMS Resolution, and had his first encounter with the local Natives as two men approached in kayaks, beckoning them ashore.
 He sent William Bligh in a boat to scout the north arm, where he met with some local Natives who told him the arm only led to two rivers, called the Knik and Matanuska Rivers.
 Cook sailed south to scout the other arm, but was unable to sail down it against the strong tides and ran aground on a sandbar while trying to get back out, and had to wait for high tide.
 Described by George Vancouver as being in a "foul mood", Cook called the arm "River Turnagain".
 Cook then sailed back to retrieve Bligh, and before leaving he sent James King ashore with a Union Jack to claim the region for King George III.
 There, King met with some friendly Natives, where they shared some bottles of wine, and gave a toast to King.
 King gave them the empty bottles, except one, which he stuffed with some papers and buried under a tree where he said, "...in many ages hence it may puzle antiquarians."
 As Cook sailed away, many Natives stood along the shores of the inlet waving skins or spreading their arms wide in gestures of peace.
 Cook remarked that the Natives of the area seemed very honest, being only interested in fair trade.
 He noted that many of them had iron knives or spearheads, surmising that other traders, possibly Russian, had been there before.

 Cook never gave the inlet a name, although King referred to it as the "Great River".
 Years later, John Montagu, 4th Earl of Sandwich in London, changed the name to "Cook's River".
 In 1792, George Vancouver returned and more thoroughly mapped the area, renaming it Cook Inlet, complaining of Cook's voyage that, had they simply stayed for one more day, they could have finished the map and avoided a decade of speculation.